 The icons are designed on a play of words relating to the output of the challenge.
 Mechanical eye (gear, eye and camera viewfinder)

-The typography has to meet guidelines for NASA.
-Typeface for headlines, subheads and call-outs should be Helvetica.
-Typeface for body text should be Helvetica.
+The typography is required to meet NASA;s brand guidelines.
+Typeface for headlines, subheads, body text and call-outs should be Helvetica.

 Black and white are used to convey information clearly.
 This ensures clarity when describing the challenge and requirements.